-What I like about this film is that it really gets you thinking and affects you emotionally.
-You feel for Chris (Ellen Burstyn) as she reaches her wits end trying to help her daughter and get her help.
-You feel her fear and pain, because we as the audience have been just as distressed by what we’ve witnessed as she has.
-I also like how it addresses the struggle of faith that Father Karras is undergoing.
-I imagine this issue must have disturbed some Catholic viewers who didn’t like to accept that even their Priests could find their faith being so severely tested at times.
+What I like about this film is that it really gets you thinking and it also affects you emotionally.
+I really feel for the mother and how she reaches her wits end trying to help her daughter.
+I feel her fear and pain, because we in the audience have been just as distressed by what we’ve witnessed as she has.
+I also like how it addresses the crisis of faith that Father Karras is undergoing.
+I imagine this issue must have disturbed some Catholic viewers who didn’t like to accept that even their devout Priests could find their faith being so severely tested at times.

 Georgetown, Washington DC.
-Film actress, Chris MacNeil(Ellen Burstyn)is distraught when her twelve year old daughter Regan (Linda Blair)begins exhibiting strange and frightening behaviour.
-Regan says vile and disturbing things, she does things and has no memory of doing them, and her bed (with her on it)keep violently shaking.
-Numerous tests and scans are carried out but no medical cause can be found.
-Regan deteriorates further and further and begins to transform physically into something monstrous.
-Things take an even more terrifying turn, when Regan claims she is the devil himself.
+Film actress, Chris MacNeil(Ellen Burstyn)is distraught when her twelve year old daughter, Regan (Linda Blair)begins exhibiting strange and frightening behaviour.
+Regan says vile and disturbing things, she does unusual things and has no memory of doing them, and her bed (with her on it)keeps violently shaking.
+Numerous tests and scans are carried out but no medical cause for her behaviour can be found.
+Regan deteriorates further and further and then she begins to transform physically into something monstrous.
+Things take an even more terrifying turn when Regan claims she is the devil himself.

 Chris (who isn’t religious)finds herself turning to the church for help.
-She meets with Jesuit Priest, Father Damien Karras (Jason Miller)and explains the situation and begs him to help her.
-Father Karras agrees as he can see how distressed she is.
+She meets with Jesuit Priest, Father Damien Karras (Jason Miller),and she explains the situation to him and begs him to help her.
+Father Karras agrees to help as he can see how distressed she is.
 Karras visits Regan, talks with her and also studies her to see if she could be mentally ill.
 I like this section because in reality it is rare for an exorcism to actually be performed.
-Mental illness and things like brain tumors or emotional trauma have to be ruled out by doctors and priests before they’ll even contemplate performing an exorcism.
+Mental illness and conditions such as brain tumors or emotional trauma have to be ruled out by doctors and priests before they’ll even contemplate performing an exorcism.
 If no explanation can be found for the behaviour that is when a priest will step in.

-Once Karras becomes convinced nothing but possession could be causing her behaviour he asks for permission from church superiors to go ahead and perform an exorcism.
-Enter Father Merrin (Max Von Sydow) a much older priest who has performed many exorcisms around the world.
-His last encounter took a toll on him and weakened his heart considerably.
-Merrin prepares Karras for what they will be encountering and tries to warn him not to listen to the demons words or promises.
-This is easier said than done and Karras will struggle greatly as the two men battle for the soul of Regan.
+Once Karras becomes convinced nothing but possession could be causing her behaviour, he asks for permission from church superiors to go ahead and perform an exorcism.
+Enter Father Merrin (Max Von Sydow), he is a much older priest who has performed several exorcisms around the world.
+His last encounter took quite a toll on him and weakened his heart considerably.
+Merrin prepares Karras for what they will be encountering and tries to warn him not to listen to anything the possessed girl says to him.
+This is easier said than done and Karras will struggle greatly as the two men battle evil for the soul of Regan.

-When I first saw this, I was convinced Sydow was elderly.
-I hadn’t seen him in anything before this.
-I was astonished to learn that he was only in his thirties when he played Merrin!
-The convincing age makeup and his body language and weary look really make you believe he is old.
-Sydow has become one of my favourite actors and I love his performance in this film a great deal.
-He gives his character an aura of worldliness, and wisdom.
-He is distressed by what he sees, but he knows how to keep a lid on his reactions of disgust and distress.
+When I first saw this film, I was convinced Sydow was actually an elderly actor.
+I hadn’t seen him in anything before this and I was astonished to learn later that he was only in his thirties when he played Merrin.
+The convincing age makeup and his body language and weary expressions really do make you believe he is an old man.
+Sydow has since become one of my favourite actors and I love his performance in this film a great deal.
+He gives his character an aura of worldliness, kindness and wisdom; he is certainly distressed by what he sees, but he knows how to keep a lid on his reactions of disgust and distress.
 Merrin is experienced in these matters and knows how to not let himself become affected by what he hears and sees.
 He tries to keep an eye on Karras and help him not feel so alone during the exorcism.
 Sydow’s performance lingers in the mind long after the film has finished.
 I love how reassuring Merrin is and how he makes Chris (and us) feel reassured and safe when he walks into the MacNeil home.

 Jason Miller is moving as the doubt riddled young priest.
-He is kind and approachable and tries to do his best, but despairs at the horror and violence he sees around him daily.
-I wish Miller had made more films because he is very good here.
+He conveys that Karras is kind and approachable and tries to do his best, but how he despairs at the horror and violence he sees around him daily.
+I wish Miller had made more films after this because he is very good here.

 Linda Blair gives an impressive performance for one so young.
-She excels at the creepy facial expressions, and terrifying outbursts of her character.
+She excels at the creepy facial expressions and terrifying outbursts of her character.
 She also does such a good job of conveying the innocence and sweetness of Regan in the beginning of the film, this allows us to then become utterly terrified by her personality change later in the film once she gets possessed.
-Regan’s possession dialogue (which features some vile language)and disturbing screams) were dubbed over for Linda by the older actress Mercedes McCambridge(Johnny Guitar and Giant.)
+Regan’s possession dialogue (which features some vile language and disturbing screams) were dubbed over for Linda by the older actress Mercedes McCambridge(Johnny Guitar and Giant.)
 Mercedes vocal performance is chilling.

 Lee J. Cobb provides solid support as Lt.
 Kinderman, a detective whose investigations into a suspicious death leads him to investigate Regan.
 He becomes convinced Regan is responsible for the case he is investigating.

 My favourite scenes are the following.
 Chris meeting Karras in the park and begging him for help.
 Merrin and Karras staircase talk.
 The shadow of Regan walking past her bedroom window(when she is supposed to be tied to the bed).
 Merrin arriving at the house and speaking to Chris, I love how gentle and comforting he is with her when they speak.
 The entire exorcism sequence.
 The head spinning scenes.
 Chris going into the attic and getting scared.
 Cracks appearing on Regan’s bedroom door.